Bloch MB.150

 The Bloch MB.150 (later MB.151 to MB.157) was a French fighter aircraft developed and produced by Société des Avions Marcel Bloch.
-It featured an all-metal construction, complete with a retractable undercarriage, low cantilever wing and a fully enclosed cockpit.
+It featured an all-metal construction, complete with a retractable undercarriage, low cantilever wing and an enclosed cockpit.

 The MB.150 was originally developed to conform with the requirements of the 1934 French Air Ministry competition seeking a new fighter design.
 Despite the competition being won by the competing Morane-Saulnier M.S.406, it was decided to proceed with development.
-Initially proving unable to attain flight, the modified prototype conducted its maiden flight in October 1937.
+After failing to take off, the modified prototype conducted its maiden flight in October 1937.
 Service trials of the MB.150 determined the aircraft to hold sufficient promise to warrant further work, leading to the adoption of an expanded and strengthened wing and a more refined Gnome-Rhone 14N-7 engine.
 During spring 1938, following the completion of further proving trials, an order for a pre-production batch of 25 aircraft was placed.

 Redesigns of the MB.150 design led to the improved MB.151 and MB.152 which entered squadron service with the Armée de l'Air.
 By the outbreak of the Second World War, around 120 aircraft had been delivered to the Armée de l'Air but most were not sufficiently equipped to be considered operational.
 An improved MB.155 had greater range.
 Ordered into production in 1940, only ten aircraft had been completed by the Fall of France.
 The MB.157, a further improved model with a heavier and more powerful engine, was completed during the Vichy era.
 Though it demonstrated promising performance, it did not enter production.

 Development

 Origins

-On 13 July 1934, the Service Technique Aéronautique (Aeronautical Technical Service) of the French Air Force issued the "C1 design" requirement for a new and completely modern single-seat interceptor fighter.
-Envisioned to make use of a monoplane layout and a retractable undercarriage, the prospective fighter aircraft was to serve as a replacement for the French Air Force's existing inventory of Dewoitine D.371, Dewoitine D.500, and Loire 46 aircraft.
-Amongst the various aviation companies who took interest in the specification, to which the potential for a large production order was attached, was French aircraft manufacturer Société des Avions Marcel Bloch.
+On 13 July 1934, the Service Technique Aéronautique (Aeronautical Technical Service) of the French Air Force issued the "C1 design" requirement for a new and modern single-seat interceptor fighter.
+Envisioning a monoplane layout and a retractable undercarriage, the prospective fighter was to serve as a replacement for the French Air Force's Dewoitine D.371, Dewoitine D.500, and Loire 46 aircraft.
+Amongst the companies who took interest in the specification, to which the potential for a large production order was attached, was French aircraft manufacturer Société des Avions Marcel Bloch.